top of page

 Why does this boot work for this skier?

-Is the problem the shell, the liner, the footbed, the cuff, the ankle, the calf, the stance, the size, the volume, the skier’s mobility, or the way pressure is being transmitted into the ski?
+Is the problem the shell, liner, footbed, cuff, ankle, calf, stance, size, volume, mobility, or the way pressure is being transmitted into the ski?

 Is the boot too stiff, or is the skier badly positioned inside it?